A practical consideration before starting therapy can be location, will there be a lot of travelling involved in order to attend sessions?

 I have a small number of reduced rate spaces, as well.

-From Highams Park, I also offer couple counselling sessions at £60 per hour, £90 for 90 minutes.
+I also offer couple counselling sessions at £60 per hour, £90 for 90 minutes.

 You are welcome to contact me as part of a funded scheme.
 It is quite straightforward for me to find out the eligibility requirements for workplace schemes, healthcare policies or private insurance and I have found that my training usually meets the provider’s standards.